 Welding is a process that generates a lot of heat, and you need to make sure that the welding machine has a cooling fan.
-Doubtlessly, massive welding machines can have more than one cooling fans.
-Inspect whether the machine has a powerful cooling fan to avoid all the future hassles.
+Doubtlessly, massive welding machines can have more than one cooling fan.
+Inspect whether the machine has a powerful cooling fan to avoid all future hassles.

 Not Focusing On the Welding Leads and the Power Cord

-Welding can be dangerous if you use poor quality and defected equipment.
+Welding can be dangerous if you use poor quality and defective equipment.

 Look For Control Dials and Display

 Some welding machines have control dials like one for current, and another for temperature, whereas some machines have no control dials and other systems.
 If you are a beginner and have no experience of using a welding machine, then don’t buy a machine that lacks basic features like a control dial and display.
 It will help you in checking the temperature of the machine and also you will get the assurance that you are using your welder in a controlled environment.

 Welding Machines – FAQs

 How to Prevent Dangers during Welding?